Azure/slm-innovator-lab/0_lab_preparation/why_finetune.md

 ## 1. Why Fine-tuning is Necessary

 ### 1.1.
 Overview
-**Fine-tuning** has become increasingly important for several reasons, though it’s not always a mandatory technique.
-Here’s why fine-tuning is gaining traction:
+**Fine-tuning** has become increasingly important for several reasons, though it is not always a mandatory technique.
+Here is why fine-tuning is gaining traction:

-1. **Addressing LLM/Prompt Drift**: Large language models (LLMs) can suffer from performance degradation over time (LLM drift) or inconsistent outputs (prompt drift).
+1. **Addressing LLM/Prompt Drift**: Large language models (LLMs) can suffer from performance degradation over time (LLM drift[^1]) or inconsistent outputs (prompt drift[^2]).
 Fine-tuning helps mitigate these issues by tailoring models to specific tasks, ensuring more stable and reliable outputs.
 2. **Improved Performance**: Fine-tuning allows for better performance on specific tasks or datasets, often outperforming general models like GPT-3.5 in niche areas (e.g., multilingual tasks).
+For example, Microsoft Phi-3-5-MoE-Instruct beats GPT-3.5-Turbo-0613 on all metrics in the multiple-choice task such as KMMLU, KMMLU-HARD, CLIcK (Cultural and Linguistic Intelligence in Korean), and HAE_RAE_BENCH 1.0.[^3]
  It customizes models to align with domain-specific requirements, leading to enhanced accuracy.
 3. **Cost and Efficiency**: Fine-tuned models are optimized for the specific tasks at hand, leading to lower computational costs and faster inference times compared to deploying large, general-purpose models.
 4. **Customization for Business Needs**: General-purpose models often fall short in handling industry-specific use cases.
 Fine-tuning enables businesses to tailor models for their unique workflows, leading to better results and improved customer interactions.
 5. **Parallel with RAG (Retrieval-Augmented Generation)**: While fine-tuning is increasingly used, it’s often evaluated alongside RAG, a technique that enhances model performance by retrieving relevant information in real-time.
 Businesses are exploring both methods to decide which best suits their needs.
 Fine-tuning focuses on refining the model itself, while RAG complements by providing contextually relevant data during generation.

 Let's take a closer look at this from a LLMOps, Business, and Technical perspective.

 ### 1.2.
-Evaluation-Driven Development in LLMOps:
+Evaluation-Driven Development in LLMOps
 ![why-ft1](images/why-ft1.png)

 - **Initial Hypothesis Building**:
     - At the beginning of the pipeline, business use cases are evaluated to build an initial hypothesis.
-This hypothesis is created by evaluating both **SLMs (Smaller Language Models)** and **LLMs (Large Language Models)** to determine which model fits the problem best.
+This hypothesis is created by evaluating both **SLMs** and **LLMs** to determine which model fits the problem best.
     - By using data and benchmarks, teams can objectively assess whether an LLM is suitable, saving resources before committing to a full-scale implementation.
 - **Iterative Optimization through Fine-Tuning**:
     - Once a model is chosen, it goes through **fine-tuning** and prompt flow variations, and these variations are evaluated after each iteration.
 This evaluation-driven cycle helps ensure that the fine-tuning process is not just guesswork but based on data and performance metrics from each iteration.
     - Teams evaluate models against benchmarks, adjusting parameters or retraining the model until performance goals are met.
-- **Prompt Flow Evaluation**:
+- **Prompt Flow[^4] Evaluation**:
     - Part of the evaluation-driven approach involves testing different **prompt flows**—a method of breaking down tasks into different nodes or components.
 Each prompt node’s output is evaluated to understand how well the model is performing at each step of the prompt chain, allowing for precise adjustments to individual tasks.
     - This targeted evaluation ensures that prompt design can be optimized in detail, further improving the model’s performance.
 - **Benchmarking for Continuous Feedback**: